-The Institute accepts foreign students, and does provide Form I-20s for obtaining F-1 Visas.
+The Institute accepts international students and does provide Form I-20s to obtain F-1 Visas.
 Proof of proficiency in English is required.
-The prospective student must provide Test of English Language Proficiency (TOEFL) test scores as documentation of English proficiency, by providing evidence of written TOEFL score of 500 or higher, computerized TOEFL score of 173 or higher, or internet-based TOEFL score of 61 or higher.
-All classes are taught in English.No English Language Servicec (ESL) are provided, IDI does not teach ESL classes.
+The prospective student must provide Test of English Language Proficiency (TOEFL) test scores as documentation of English proficiency by providing evidence of a written TOEFL score of 500 or higher, a computerized TOEFL score of 173 or higher, or internet-based TOEFL score of 61 or higher.
+All classes are taught in English.
+No English Language Service is provided, and IDI does not teach English as a second language (ESL) classes.